HardikDuva/JavaSeleniumFramework/README.md

 3. Write test case for Login Page(You can write test case for any page)

-4. Set-up Failed screenshot file folder path in BaseTest.java class
+4. If you want to update output folder path then change in Basetest.java class.(By default it's already set-up)

-5. Set-up AfterSuite method if you want to send execution report to email Add Email address and other required parameter
+5. Set-up SEND_EMAIL value as true in configuration fileif you want to send execution report to email Add Email address and other required parameter in configuration file.

 6. Run docker image according to requirnment (Command -> docker compose up)

 7. Run xml file from suite directory according to browser requirnment

-8. After run successfully you can find execution report in testOutput directory and failed TCS screenshot in "TestResult" directory.
+8. After run successfully you can find execution report in TestResult directory and for the failed TCS you can see attached image in execution report.